 Lau Kong Yung v the Director of Immigration was the first case adjudicated after the June 26, 1999 Interpretation was promulgated.
 The judgement was handed down on Dec.
 3, 1999.
 Yet despite the wording of the Interpretation that said Hong Kong courts were to be bound from the date of its promulgation, the Hong Kong court in Lau Kong Yung noted that “The Interpretation, being an interpretation of the relevant provisions, dates from 1, July 1997 when the Basic Law came into effect.
 It declared what the law has always been.”
 (9)

 So the precedent for declaring that Beijing’s November 7, 2016 Interpretation is what the law has always been goes back a long way.
 But that still doesn’t explain where it came from in the first place.
-Is there some internal document that Hong Kong’s Department of Justice is using as the authority for this reading of Beijing’s Basic Law Interpretations?
+Is there some internal communication that Hong Kong’s Department of Justice is using as the authority for this reading of Beijing’s Basic Law Interpretations?
 Or have Hong Kong judges perhaps done a little creative adaptation, and adapted their familiar common law custom of citing precedents to create one of their own with the 1999 Lau Kong Yong case?

 That would be ironic: using common law precedent to lock in a retrospective aspect that Beijing did not mandate.
+(SEE UPDATE NOTE BELOW)

 In any event, if no one knew whether or not the retrospectivity principle would signify as a mitigating factor in the oath-taking saga, it doesn’t seem to be anyone’s fault except perhaps that of Hong Kong’s judiciary for not troubling to revisit the matter and present it more clearly to the concerned public.